GSA/plainlanguage.gov/_guidelines/words/verbs/use-active-voice.md

 New regulations were proposed. | We proposed new regulations.
 The following information must be included in the application for it to be considered complete. | You must include the following information in your application.
 Bonds will be withheld in cases of non-compliance with all permits and conditions. | We will withhold your bond if you don't comply with all permit terms and conditions.
-Regulations have been proposed by the Department of Veterans Affairs. | We have proposed regulations.
-The permit must be approved by the agency's State office. | Our State office must approve your permit.
+The permit must be approved by the agency's state office. | Our state office must approve your permit.

 More than any other writing technique, using active voice and specifying who is performing an action will change the character of your writing.